Creating an API Key

 From the API Keys page you can also:

-- View a key's name, short prefix, scopes, and created date.
+- View a key's name, short prefix, scopes, active state, created date, and expiration date (if one is set).

-- Update a key's name, scopes, or active state.
+- Update a key's name, scopes, active state, or expiration.

 - Deactivate / delete a key.
 A deactivated or deleted key immediately stops